$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Introduction

 \section{Introduction}

 Fano resonances have attracted much attention in the past few decades.
-While originally developed to describe the scattering of electrons~\cite{Fano:1961:pr}, they later found numerous applications in different areas of physics including solid state physics and optics.
+While originally developed to describe the atomic absorption spectrum~\cite{Beutler:1935:zp, Fano:1935:nc} and the electron energy loss spectrum~\cite{Fano:1961:pr}, they later found numerous applications in different areas of physics including solid state physics and optics~\cite{Miroshnichenko:2010:rmp, Collin:2014:rpp, Zhou:2014:pqe}.

-Fano resonance occurs when two scattering processes take place simultaneously: the resonant scattering and the non-resonant one.
+Fano resonance occurs when two scattering processes take place simultaneously: the resonant scattering and non-resonant one.
 The interaction between these two processes results in a distinctive asymmetric line-shape of the scattering amplitude, which is called the Fano line-shape.
 This model for resonant scattering allows one to write the following simple approximation for the scattering amplitude as a function of frequency: